 Settings -> About watch -> Software and tap 5+ times on Software version.
 After tapping on "Software version" option multiple times, you should be able to see a toast message saying "Developer mode turned on".

-3. Enable ADB Debugging & Debug Over Wi-Fi on Your Watch
+3. Enable ADB Debugging & Wireless Debugging on Your Watch

-Settings -> Developer options and enable ADB debugging and Debug Over Wi-Fi.
+Settings -> Developer options and enable ADB debugging and Wireless Debugging.

 5. Connect to Watch from Bugjaeger

 In Bugjaeger app tap on the plug icon on top right next to device list to show the Connect to dialog.
-Insert the **IP address* and port that was shown below "Debug over Wi-Fi" on your watch.
-Then tap on CONNECT**
+Insert the IP address and port that was shown "Wireless debugging" on your watch.

 Possible Connection Issues